 Designed by the Copenhagen-based architect, Theresa Rand, this 26-inch white oak coffee table is gorgeously understated, and features a slide-away top, revealing an inner storage compartment in which to stow remotes, magazines, and anything else you'd like to tuck out of sight.

-While a tad pricey, we understand why: Its 24-inch round tabletop is upholstered in ultra-rich, cognac leather and it features a luxe-looking, gold-tone metal base.
-This drum-style coffee table would work super-well in traditional spaces, too.
+While a tad pricey, we understand why: Its long (and narrow) top is upholstered in ultra-rich, blonde leather and it features a luxe-looking, chrome base.
+This bench-style coffee table would work super-well in traditional spaces, too.

 Designed in collaboration with the Danish design company Hay, its 20-inch powder-coated steel tabletop can be removed to function as a tray.
 Its lineage, along with its solid-birch legs, make this one a real steal—and a boon for even the tiniest of spaces.